HOW IS AGRICULTURAL POLLUTION IMPACTING OUR RIVERS AND WILD FISH?

 Here at S&TC, we believe we need new environmental land management policies across the UK.

 These must be underpinned by strong regulatory baselines, which will require urgent investment in a fair and effective enforcement regime.
-However, evidence shows that changing farming practises – eg by better soil management – can lead to win wins for farmers and the environment; the best way forward!
+However, evidence shows that changing farming practices – eg by better soil management – can lead to win wins for farmers and the environment; the best way forward!

 To this end, we are working hard behind the scenes to enact much needed change and ensure enforcement.